NanoClem/boston-housing-ML/README.md

-# online-unfair-casino
+# life-expectancy-prediction

 A data-analysis and machine learning project, part of my journey to the data-scientist career.

 ## Introduction
-This project is inspired from the kaggle challenge [Online Unfair Casino](https://www.kaggle.com/code/andreylovyagin/online-unfair-casino-example/data).
+This project is inspired from the kaggle dataset [WHO national life expectancy](https://www.kaggle.com/datasets/mmattson/who-national-life-expectancy).

 ## About the dataset

-## Data-cleaning
+## EDA

-## Exploratory data analysis
+## Modelization

-## Selected model(s) for predictions

 ## Going further *(draf)*